RDPerera/ballerina-smtp-demo/resources/GmailSMTPConfigs.md

 password = "your_app_password"
 ```

-Host will be `smtp.gmail.com` for Gmail's SMTP server.You need to replace `your.email@gmail.com` with your Gmail address and `your_app_password` with the app password you generated.
+Host will be `smtp.gmail.com` for Gmail's SMTP server.You need to replace `your.email@gmail.com` with your Gmail address and `your_app_password` with the app password you generated.Not need to provide a port in the `smtpConfig` section.
 With these settings, you should be able to send emails using Gmail's SMTP server through your Ballerina application.